frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 - Rigging
 - Rules briefing for staff

-### Saturday:
+### Saturday from 09:00:

-- Open Longsword
+- Open Longsword (76 spots)
-- Women's Longsword and Beginner's Longsword (will run in paralell)
+- Women's Longsword and Beginner's Longsword (48 spots, will run in paralell)
-- Open Sidesword and Beginner's Sidesword (will run in paralell)
+- Open Sidesword and Beginner's Sidesword (48 spots, will run in paralell)
 - All saturday finals
 - Social event

-### Sunday:
+### Sunday from 09:00:

-- Open Rapier
+- Open Rapier (24 spots)
-- Open Sabre & Womens Sabre (will run in paralell)
+- Open Sabre (48 spots, will run in paralell)
 - All sunday finals

 ## Rules

 ### Rules at a glance:

-- Mandatory 350N rated fencing jacket and breeches
+- Mandatory 350N rated fencing jacket and 350N rated breeches!
 - 3 minute matches without pausing for scoring
 - Fully weighted afterblow within one tempo
 - Target weighted 2-1 scoring for longsword and sidesword